GabrielMajeri/blog/_posts/2019-11-16-the-advantages-of-being-calm.md

 ---
 layout: post
-title: "The Advantages of Being Calm"
+title: "The advantages of being calm"
 comments: true
 ---